-If you can give your doctor the answers to these questions, you have a much better chance of getting the right treatment than if you simply tell them your head hurts.
+If you can give your doctor the answers to these questions, you will have a much higher chance of getting the right treatment than if you simply tell them your head hurts.

 Treatment for Headaches After Brain Injury

-While each type of headache will need something a little different, here are some general lifestyle changes that can help you manage the pain:
+While each type of headache will require a different regimen, the following are some general lifestyle changes that can help you manage the pain:

 - Get enough sleep.
-Sleep is when your brain does most of its repair work, so staying awake can overwork it and delay the healing process, which will make your headaches worse.
+Sleep is when your brain does most of its repair after an injury.
+This means staying awake can overwork the brain and delay the healing process, which will make your headaches worse.

 - Exercise daily.
 Aerobic exercise releases endorphins that act as your body’s natural painkillers.
 This means exercise can ease some of the pain from headaches.

 - Stay hydrated.
-Dehydration can trigger migraines, so drinking enough water is crucial if you want to keep headaches at bay.
+Dehydration can trigger migraines.
+Therefore, drinking enough water is crucial to keep migraine headaches at bay.
 Staying hydrated also helps your brain heal itself faster, which will help ease your headaches.

 - Avoid foods that trigger headaches.
 Some foods can trigger headaches, such as foods that contain artificial sweeteners or MSG.
-Alcohol can also make headaches worse, so it’s best to avoid it until you get your headaches under control.
+Alcohol can also make headaches worse.
+As a result, it’s best to avoid these foods and beverages until you can get your headaches under control.